yast/yast-network/doc/network-ng.md

 AutoYaST is a special case in the sense that it reads the information from a profile, instead of using the running system as reference.
-Additionally, it does not implement a writer because the configuration will be written using a different backend (like `sysconfig`).
+Additionally, it does not implement a writer because the configuration will be written using a different backend (like `wicked`).

     src/lib/y2network/autoinst/
     ├── config_reader.rb